 No brainer, right?
 As soon as you get your class list, you can start reaching out to parents and students.
 One nice thing to do, especially if it will be a few weeks until Back to School Night, is contact them by email, phone, letter, or postcard before school begins.
 You can share a little about your teaching background, your personal and professional interests, and how much you’re looking forward to their child being in your classroom this year.
-You can keep it short and sweet!

 Be a communicator.